kailash-manasarovar/statement/docs/timeline/2024/february.md

 - Everything I experience feels, again, like it is set up and contrived.
 - No one speaks to me.
 - The Generalitat do not reply.

-## New e-SIM with Yoigo

-- I decide to get a new e-SIM from Yoigo on 7th February in the hope it might impede hackers.
-- I go to the store in town and they do the backend administration and send me a confirmation email.
-- It's such a complicated business however, I never manage to set it up, even though they sent me detailed instructions.
-- The relevant part of the instructions on the email was missing, i.e. QR code, so I was never able to set up the e-SIM.
-- I believe the email was interfered with and the QR code removed or made unreadable so that I could not set up the e-SIM.
-- I was starting to find really very simple tasks quite impossible around this time.

 ## Constant gang stalking at the conservatory